tanglj86/hl/nuttx/configs/myboard/README.txt

     This is another NSH example.
 If differs from other 'nsh' configurations in that this configurations uses a USB serial device for console I/O.
-    Such a configuration is useful on the stm32f4discovery which has no builtin RS-232 drivers.
+    Such a configuration is useful on the myboard which has no builtin RS-232 drivers.

     NOTES: